Scripting with Atom.io

 This topic describes how to build and run DevWeb scripts using the Atom.io code editor.

-Note: The Atom.io plug-in will be deprecated in an upcoming version.
-We recommend using VS Code instead: Scripting with Visual Studio Code
+Deprecated: The Atom.io plug-in is deprecated from version 2021 R1.
+We recommend using VS Code instead: Scripting with Visual Studio Code.

 Install the plug-in